Guide

 Solvency ratio formula

-*Depreciation is the decrease of the value of your assets over time from normal wear and tear, which is entered on your balance sheet as a deduction from the assets value.
+\Depreciation represents the decrease in asset value from normal wear and tear, recorded on your balance sheet by deducting from the asset's value.*

 Liquidity ratio formula

-There are several liquidity ratios, like the cash ratio, quick ratio, and the working capital ratio, which is a useful long-term measure of liquidity.
+There are several liquidity ratios, including the cash ratio, quick ratio, and working capital ratio.
+Each one gives you a slightly different view of your short-term financial position.

 Why solvency and liquidity matter for your small business

-Poor liquidity creates immediate payment problems — you can't pay staff or suppliers on time, often due to slow customer payments.
+• Poor liquidity creates immediate payment problems, such as missing payroll or supplier payments due to slow customer collections.

-Strong liquidity provides cash to pay suppliers and staff while protecting against unexpected costs, market changes, or productivity disruptions.
+• Strong liquidity provides cash to pay suppliers and staff while protecting against unexpected costs.

 Tips to improve your financial solvency and liquidity